ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-02-speaker.md

 # Using the Speaker

 This section will focus on the speaker or buzzer on the micro:bit to play a built-in melody.
 The speaker is more like a primitive speaker (a piezoelectric buzzer) on an old PC.
-It will not play the range of sounds a regular speaker will play.
-But it is works for most projects.
+It will not play the range of sounds a regular speaker will play, but it is works for most projects.

 ![microbit-buzzer](assets/microbit-buzzer.png)